Close Menu

 The 15-month sleep regression might feel like a never-ending phase, but with consistent strategies and a calm approach, it will pass.
 Remember, it’s okay to seek support—whether that’s from your pediatrician or other parents going through the same thing.
 Track your child’s patterns, respond with empathy, and trust that restful nights will return soon.

 Understanding how much sleep toddlers need can help you better manage routines during the 15-month sleep regression and ensure your child is getting adequate rest for healthy growth.
+According to the CDC, toddlers need 11–14 hours of sleep in 24 hours, including naps, to support healthy development.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email